18029450uhi/assignment218029450/README.md

 Update question section with image and question data: 1)Implement logic to display the question image, if available, from the quesData prop.
 2)Implement logic to display the question text from the quesData prop.
 3) update the styling

 ![alt text](image-25.png)
-Figure 24: Initial tickets
+Figure 25: Initial Tickets

 ![alt text](image-26.png)
-Figure 25: subsequent tickets
+Figure 26: Subsequent Tickets

-The above screenshot of tickets show the approach for developing this feature.
+The above screenshots of few tickets show the working process for developing this feature.

 - **Implementation Details**: